 Knowing that he was battling pancreatic cancer, a condition he was diagnosed with in 2015, Clegg embarked on a landmark eight-month world tour in the name of “wrapping up my live career” in 2017.

-The son of a cabaret singer and a crime reporter (his stepfather), Clegg was born in England in 1953 and moved to South Africa at the age of six.
+The son of a cabaret singer and a crime reporter, Clegg was born in England in 1953 and moved to South Africa at the age of six.
 He moved around a lot in his early childhood, at one point attending six schools in five years in three different countries during his primary school years, according to an interview with Ray White for Radio 702.

 “I developed an emotional survival mechanism to survive in any place I found myself in,” he told White.